Belgium–Malaysia relations: Military relations

 In 1968, Malaysia's Deputy Premier and Defence Minister, Tun Abdul Razak, toured the Belgian Navy mine school.

 On 24 August 2017, Malaysia launched its first-ever regional centre for Military and International Humanitarian Law at the National Defence University of Malaysia in Kuala Lumpur.
-This initiative, in collaboration with the International Committee of the Red Cross, aimed to promote knowledge of military law and international humanitarian law among the Malaysian Armed Forces and the broader regional military and legal communities.
 A memorandum of understanding was signed between the ICRC and NDUM to solidify the partnership.
 The centre was expected to host workshops, seminars, and conferences to enhance understanding and compliance with IHL in the region.

 On December 8, 2024, during the visit of French Minister for Armed Forces, Sebastien Lecornu, France and Malaysia agreed to resume the Malaysia-France Defence Joint High Strategic Committee meeting, which had its first session on January 24, 2024, in Kuala Lumpur.
 The meeting focused on military cooperation, leading to the signing of a bilateral roadmap for enhanced strategic and military collaboration.
 The French delegation also visited the Subang Air Base, where discussions on air cooperation and missions like MALFRENCH DAGGERT (October 2023) and PEGASUS 23 (June 2023) took place.
 France also emphasized the importance of defense cooperation with Malaysia, particularly in military-to-military relations and defense technology.